donutloop/mux/README.md

 # What is mux ?

-Mux is a lightweight and fast HTTP Multiplexer for Golang >= 1.7
+mux is a lightweight fast HTTP request router (also called multiplexer or just mux for short) for Go 1.7.

-Status: Alpha (Not ready for production)
+The difference between the default mux of Go's net/http package and this mux is, it's supports variables and regex in the routing pattern and matches against the request method.
+It also scales better.

 ## Features: